A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Results

-To test how the method handles more realistic ground-based observations, we add atmospheric turbulence residuals on top of the NCPAs, as described in Sect.~\ref{sec:data_gen}.
+To test how the method handles more realistic ground-based observations, we added atmospheric turbulence residuals in addition to the NCPAs, as described in Sect.~\ref{sec:data_gen}.
 This represents an additional source of noise since the AO residuals are not included in the labels for training.
 Examples of input PSFs at the different flux levels can be found in Fig.~\ref{fig:psfs_snr}.
-The performance now starts to reach a plateau of a few nm rms in the low aberration regime at high S/N (Fig.~\ref{fig:perfo_star_ao}, left), due to the presence of these atmospheric turbulence residuals.
-In the high NCPA regime (Fig.~\ref{fig:perfo_star_ao}, right) the AO residuals become however negligible and the performance is almost identical to the case without turbulence (Fig.~\ref{fig:perfo_star}, right).
+The performance now starts to reach a plateau of a few nm RMS in the low aberration regime at high S/Ns (Fig.~\ref{fig:perfo_star_ao}, left), due to the presence of these atmospheric turbulence residuals.
+In the high NCPA regime (Fig.~\ref{fig:perfo_star_ao}, right), the AO residuals however become negligible and the performance is almost identical to the case without turbulence (Fig.~\ref{fig:perfo_star}, right).

-We finally study the robustness of the models regarding variation in the data during evaluation.
-First, we may encounter different flux levels than considered during training.
-In Fig.~\ref{fig:robust_snr}, we illustrate how models in the VVC dual-polar configuration trained on data containing 70~nm rms behave in such conditions.
-Whether the training S/N is low or high, models show good robustness to other flux levels only within a limited range, outside of which the performance is strongly degraded.
+We finally study the robustness of the models regarding a variation in the data during evaluation.
+First, we may encounter different flux levels than those considered during training.
+In Fig.~\ref{fig:robust_snr}, we illustrate how models in the VVC dual-polar configuration trained on data containing 70~nm RMS behave in such conditions.
+Whether the training S/N is low or high, models only show good robustness to other flux levels within a limited range, outside of which the performance is strongly degraded.
 If a more robust model is required, it is also possible to train with various flux levels.
-We investigate this by using a training dataset covering the entire test S/N range, without increasing its size.
-The median performance is much more consistent at every S/N, although the variation of residual error between samples is greater, and a small degradation can naturally be seen compared to using identical training and testing S/N (as shown in Fig.~\ref{fig:perfo_star_ao}).
+We investigated this by using a training dataset covering the entire test S/N range, without increasing its size.
+The median performance is much more consistent at every S/N; although, the variation in the residual error between samples is greater, and a small degradation can naturally be seen compared to using identical training and testing S/N (as shown in Fig.~\ref{fig:perfo_star_ao}).